Teamfight Tactics – best comps TFT 9.15

 Yordle comps TFT

-In the latest patch for TFT, details of which are found in our TFT patch 9.15 - 9.16 Hextech guide, there are some significant updates to how certain traits and champions work.
+In the latest patch for TFT, there are some significant updates to how certain traits and champions work.
 Some items have also seen improvements.
 However it has also meant that Yordles are a force to be reckoned with once more.

 Since the crafting of Stattik Shivs and the Morellonomicon are essential to the construction of this comp, you’ll probably want the recipes on hand.
 You can find our TFT item cheat sheets in our TFT item cheat sheet 9.15 guide.